numerai/numerox/numerox/examples/run.rst

 - ``SplitSplitter`` single fit-predict split (across eras) of data
 - ``IgnoreEraCVSplitter`` traditional k-fold cross validation ignoring eras
 - ``RollSplitter`` roll forward making fit-predict splits from consecutive eras
+- ``ConsecutiveCVSplitter`` CV with folds that have mostly consecutive eras

 For example, here's how you would reproduce the ``backtest`` function::